call us +353 (0)91 877323

 Daily Distance: 38.8 miles/62 km

-This morning we transfer the short distance to Port Askaig, where we board the passenger ferry, crossing the fast flowing Sound of Islay and reaching the Jura in a little over five minutes.
+This morning we transfer the short distance to Port Askaig, where we board the passenger ferry.
+We cross the fast flowing Sound of Islay and reaching the Jura in a little over five minutes.
 We follow the eastern coastline of the Island watching out for red deer and the many Iron Age Forts, ancient burial grounds and standing stones as we bike along the east coast of the Island towards the main village of Craighouse.

 The highlight of the afternoon is when we load up the bikes and take a private boat trip to visit the Corryvreckan Whirlpool, the third largest whirlpool in the world.
 From here the boat takes us back to the mainland, where there is an option to cycle the last few miles back to our hotel, set in 17 acres of gardens and beach overlooking the coast.
 Farewell dinner tonight and perhaps a dram to celebrate a fantastic week of Island hopping.
 (B,L,D)